 • Spice: Add a bit of heat with sliced jalapeños, red pepper flakes, or cayenne pepper.

-• Cheesier: If you want a bolder cheese flavor, swap out or add to the cheese with a sharp variety like Monterey Jack, Gruyere, or shredded Parmesan.
+• Cheesier: Swap out or add to the cheese with a sharp variety like Monterey Jack, Gruyere, or shredded Parmesan.

 How to Make Easy Crockpot Mac and Cheese